 Creates a new lifecycle configuration for the bucket or replaces an existing lifecycle configuration.
-For information about lifecycle configuration, see Managing Access Permissions to Your Amazon S3 Resources
+Keep in mind that this will overwrite an existing lifecycle configuration, so if you want to retain any configuration details, they must be included in the new lifecycle configuration.
+For information about lifecycle configuration, see Managing your storage lifecycle

 Bucket lifecycle configuration now supports specifying a lifecycle rule using an object key name prefix, one or more object tags, or a combination of both.
 Accordingly, this section describes the latest API.
 The previous version of the API supported filtering based only on an object key name prefix, which is supported for backward compatibility.
 For the related API description, see PutBucketLifecycle

 You specify the lifecycle configuration in your request body.
 The lifecycle configuration is specified as XML consisting of one or more rules.
+An Amazon S3 Lifecycle configuration can have up to 1,000 rules.
+This limit is not adjustable.
 Each rule consists of the following:

 - Filter identifying a subset of objects to which the rule applies.
 The filter can be based on a key name prefix, object tags, or a combination of both.

 - Status whether the rule is in effect.